bustle/sammie/README.md

 `-p, --parameters`: A list of parameters to override in your template.
 `-s, --stack-name`: Option to override the auto-generated environment stack name.
 `--s3-bucket`: S3 bucket where code is uploaded.
 Defaults to Parameters.bucketName in template.
 `--s3-prefix`: S3 path prefix added to the packaged code file.
+Defaults to stackName/year.

 ---